-Namibian President, Osinbajo, Obasanjo, Gowon, others bid Adedeji farewell
+Namibian president, Osinbajo, Obasanjo, Gowon, others bid Adedeji farewell

 Latest

-Namibian President, Osinbajo, Obasanjo, Gowon, others bid Adedeji farewell— 6th July 2018
+Namibian president, Osinbajo, Obasanjo, Gowon, others bid Adedeji farewell— 7th July 2018

-Laide Raheem, Abeokuta Namibian President, Hage Geingob, Nigeria’s Vice President, Prof. Yemi Osinbajo, former President Olusegun Obasanjo, former Head of State, General Yakubu Gowon (rtd.) and other notable Nigerians, were among prominent personalities, who bade the pioneer Chairman, National Youth Service Corps (NYSC), Professor Adebayo Adedeji, farewell on Friday, at the funeral service of the late…
+Laide Raheem, Abeokuta Namiban President, Hage Geingob, Vice President, Prof. Yemi Osinbajo, former President Olusegun Obasanjo, former Head of State, General Yakubu Gowon (rtd.) and other notable Nigerians, were among prominent personalities at the funeral service of the pioneer Chairman, National Youth Service Corps (NYSC), Professor Adebayo Adedeji, farewell on Friday.
+At the service held…

 -